msmith0920/vac/documentation/README.md

 ## Notes

+August 2018:
+Support was previously added for Televac MX200 by Mohan Support for QPC, MPCq, and SPC has now been added but only the QPC has been tested

 August 2007.
 Mohan Ramanathan

 At this time the module has support for vacuum sensors GP307, GP350, Televac MM200